milcent/benfordviz/README.md

 ![First Two Digits Bokeh gif](https://github.com/milcent/benfordviz/blob/main/figures/f2d_bokeh_gif.gif)

-Or if you can directly instantiate a `BokehDigitsChart` object, and use its `figure`, like so:
+Or you can directly instantiate a `BokehDigitsChart` object, and use its `figure`, like so:

 ```python
 from benfordviz.bokeh_plotting import BokehDigitsChart